Steve Davis

-In addition to his six world titles, Davis won the UK Championship six times and the Masters three times for a total of 15 Triple Crown titles, placing him third on the all-time list behind Ronnie O'Sullivan (21) and Stephen Hendry (18).
-During the 1987–88 season, he became the first player to win all three Triple Crown events in a single season, a feat only two other players—Hendry and Mark Williams—have since emulated.
-His career total of 28 ranking titles places him fourth on the all-time list behind O'Sullivan (39), Hendry (36), and John Higgins (31).
-Davis was the first player to make an officially recognised maximum break in professional competition—at the 1982 Classic— and the first to earn £1 million in career prize money.
-Named the BBC's Sports Personality of the Year in 1988, he remains the only snooker player to win the award.
-He won his last major title at the 1997 Masters but competed at a high level into his 50s, making his last Crucible appearance in 2010 when he defeated the defending world champion John Higgins to become the oldest world quarter-finalist since 1983.
-He retired in April 2016 after 38 seasons on the professional tour, but remains active as a commentator and analyst for BBC's snooker coverage.
-As of 2022, he shares his record of 30 Crucible appearances with O'Sullivan.
+In addition to his six world titles, Davis won the UK Championship six times and the Masters three times for a total of 15 Triple Crown titles, placing him third behind O'Sullivan (23) and Hendry (18).
+During the 1987–88 season, he became the first player to win all three Triple Crown events in a single season, a feat that only two other players, Hendry and Mark Williams, have since matched.
+He won his last major title at the 1997 Masters, aged 39, but continued to compete at a high level and was still a top-16 ranked player at age 50.
+He made the last of his 30 Crucible appearances in 2010, aged 52, when he eliminated the defending world champion John Higgins to become the oldest world quarter-finalist since 1983.
+He retired at the end of the 2015–16 season, after 38 seasons on the professional tour, but remains active as a commentator and analyst for the BBC's snooker coverage.
+He was made an MBE in the 1988 Birthday Honours and elevated to OBE in the 2000 New Year Honours.